jeroenvandisseldorp/ksml/docs/reference/index.md

 3. Move on to [Data Types](data-type-reference.md) and [Notations](notation-reference.md) to learn about data handling
 4. Explore [Functions](function-reference.md) to see how to implement custom logic
 5. Learn about [Operations](operation-reference.md) to understand all the ways you can process your data
+6. Understand [State Stores](state-store-reference.md) for stateful processing and data persistence
-6. Review advanced tutorials for production-ready applications
+7. Review advanced tutorials for production-ready applications
-7. Finish with [Configuration Reference](configuration-reference.md) for deployment settings
+8. Finish with [Configuration Reference](configuration-reference.md) for deployment settings